chef/chef-web-docs/content/config_rb_client.md

     {{< note spaces=4 >}}

-    Authentication protocol 1.3 is only supported on Chef Serve versions 12.4.0 and above.
+    Authentication protocol 1.3 is only supported on Chef Server versions 12.4.0 and above.

     {{< /note >}}